pravega/pravega/documentation/src/docs/admin-guide/deploying-small-bookkeeper-clusters.md

 However, there may be cases in which users need to deploy Pravega (and Bookkeeper) in small clusters (i.e., very limited number of nodes and/or storage per node).
-Note that a "node" can be either a physical or a virtual entity running Bookies.
+Note that a "node" can be either a physical or a virtual instance running Bookies.
 In this scenario, the decisions taken to deploy Bookkeeper and configure the Bookkeeper client in Pravega may have important implications on, at least, the following key aspects: